eisberg-labs/actix-permissions/README.md

 # Actix Permissions [![Continuous Integration](https://github.com/eisberg-labs/actix-permissions/actions/workflows/ci.yml/badge.svg)](https://github.com/eisberg-labs/actix-permissions/actions/workflows/ci.yml) [![cargo-badge][]][cargo] [![license-badge][]][license]

 Permission and input validation extension for Actix Web.
 Alternative to actix guard, with access to app data injections, HttpRequest and Payload.
-Permissions are flexible, take a look at [Examples directory](./examples) for some use cases.
+Permissions are flexible, take a look at [Examples directory](./examples) for some of the use cases.

 You could write a permission check like a function or like a struct.
 This code: